Skip to Content

 Eric hiking to the top of Killington.

-Eric on top of Killington Peak in Vermont (he’s got the 10 hiking essentials too!)
+Eric on top of Killington Peak in Vermont (he’s got the ten hiking essentials, too!)

 1. Navigation: How will you find your way?
-Pack a map and compass or download a reliable GPS app on your phone that is suitable for use offline (don’t forget a portable power bank to charge your phone).
+Pack a map and compass, a gps device, or download a reliable GPS app on your cell phone that is suitable for use offline (don’t forget a portable power bank to charge your phone).

-2. Headlamp: Check to make sure your headlamp is fully charged before a hike.
+2. Headlamp or light source: Check to make sure your headlamp is fully charged before a hike.
 These Biolite 325 HeadLamps are rechargeable, bright, and lightweight.

 3. Sun protection: Sunglasses, sunblock, and SPF lip balm can live in your daypack so you never forget them.

-4. First aid: The basics include bandages and gauze, Benadryl for allergic reactions, insect repellent to prevent mosquito and tick bites, and medications.
-Store in a small Ziplock bag or get a premade hiking first aid kit.
+4. First aid: Essential items include bandages and gauze, Benadryl for allergic reactions, insect repellent to prevent mosquito and tick bites, and common medications.
+Store in a small Ziplock bag, or get a premade hiking first aid kit.

 5. Knife: A simple pocket knife is useful for many things, including first aid and gear repair.